Stoppage time goal earns Quakers replay

 AFC Fylde 2 Darlington 2

-A stoppage time goal by Aidan Rutledge deep into stoppage time deservedly earned Quakers a draw at Mill Farm.
+A goal by Aidan Rutledge deep into stoppage time deservedly earned Quakers a draw at Mill Farm.

-Charlie Lennon scored a great goal to give Quakers the lead, but the home side hit back to score twice in ten minutes.
+Charlie Lennon scored a great goal to give Quakers the lead, but the home side hit back to score twice in ten minutes and seemingly take control.

 Quakers had the first chance of the game on 4 minutes when Josh Scott won the ball in midfield and set up Jack Maskell, whose first time shot from 25 yards was saved by Zac Jones.